CRG-Magnus/magic-link/README.md

 // Visit your app on http://localhost:3000
 ```

+# Notes
+- Open in inkognito if CORS error
+- Use the Magic Auth publishable key in .env file

 ## What is NEAR

 NEAR Protocol is a layer-one blockchain with features that include Proof-of-Stake consensus, smart contract support, high scalability through sharding, and human-readable addressing.